Annick Obonsawin

-Annick Obonsawin (born October 12, 1983) is a First Nations Abenaki Canadian actress.
+Annick Obonsawin is an Abenaki Canadian actress.

-Biography
+Career

 Obonsawin has played roles in many children's shows such as Inez in Cyberchase and Skunk in Franklin.
-She also played Slappy the Dummy in Goosebumps, and Sierra Obenauer in Total Drama.
-She voiced Jamie, Johnny and Jimmy's sister, in the 2014 animated film The Nut Job; Belinda in the Disney Junior/TVOKids animated TV series Ella the Elephant; and Startail in Starlink: Battle for Atlas.
-She also voices Helda from George Shrinks.
+She also played Slappy the Dummy in Goosebumps, and Sierra in Total Drama.
+She voiced Jamie, Johnny, and Jimmy's sister, in the 2014 animated film The Nut Job; Belinda in the Disney Jr./TVOKids animated TV series Ella the Elephant; and Startail in Starlink: Battle for Atlas.
+She also voices Hilda from George Shrinks.

-Family
+Personal life

-Obonsawin lives with her mother, father and sister in Unionville, Ontario.
 A First Nations woman, she is of Abenaki heritage.